New Jersey’s SuSI solar incentive program explained

 *Estimated value at the time of programs close in mid-2020.

 As you can see, the original SREC program had the potential to earn you almost three times as much money.
-But, NJ SRECs were traded on a market where the value of the SRECs fluctuated based on market conditions.
-This means there was no guarantee of how much you would earn when selling your SRECs.
+But, because NJ SRECs were traded on a market where the value of the SRECs could change, there was no guarantee of how much you would earn when selling your SRECs.

 Although the SuSI program incentive is lower than previous New Jersey solar rebates, homeowners can still save thousands of dollars over their system's lifetime, and less risk is involved since incentive rates remain the same.